syncfusion-content/php-docs/PHP/TimePicker/Getting-started.md

 # Getting Started

-This section illustrates the details on to render and customize a TimePicker control using various methods available in PHP wrapper classes.
+This section illustrates the details on how to render and customize a TimePicker control using various methods available in PHP wrapper classes.

 Create a PHP Project and add necessary scripts and styles with the help of the given PHP [Getting Started]() Documentation.